 Applying for Social Security Disability Benefits

-You can apply for Social Security Disability benefits online at the SSA's website or in person at your local Social Security office.
-When applying in person, make sure you bring all copies of past and recent medical records.
+You can apply for Social Security Disability benefits online at the SSA website or in person at your local Social Security office.
+When applying in person, make sure you bring copies of all your medical records related to your disability.